hpssjellis/particle.io-photon-high-school-robotics/README.md

 1. [A07-mobile-App](https://youtu.be/nR8pwlmnSJU).
 Once you have a working web page you can then convert the web page into a Free Android (or IOS for $100 per year !)
 That can be installed on your android phone using [Phonegap Build](https://build.phonegap.com)

-1. [A08-IFTTT]() Have your Photon control other devices on the web using https://ifttt.com.
+1. [A08-IFTTT](https://youtu.be/DOlYkTn84Bs?list=PL57Dnr1H_egsL0r4RXPA4PY2yZhOJk5Nr) Have your Photon control other devices on the web using https://ifttt.com.
 Today we just use a button to turn on D7 but using IFTTT

-1.
+1. [a09-servo]() Get a 6V servo working.
+Never run a 6V servo off the photon.
+It may work for a few seconds but my students have fried too many photons doing that.
+Challenge: How to get the servo working with the web-app?

 1.